IshraqBhuiyan/ImagAscii/README.md

 SwagScii
 =========
-Swagscii is a program with a GUI output, as well as file output that allows users to choose image files and convert them into ASCII art
+Swagscii is a program with a GUI output, as well as file output that allows users to choose image files and convert them into ASCII art.

 Program currently outputs .png for image files and .txt for text files.

 To Run The Program: